 WHO WE ARE

-The University of Michigan chapter of the Special Care Dentistry Association (SCDA) serves as a resource to oral healthcare professional students interested in serving patients with special healthcare needs through education, opportunities, and networking.
+The University of Michigan chapter of the Special Care Dentistry Association (SCDA) serves as a resource to oral healthcare professional students interested in serving patients with special healthcare needs through education, volunteering, and networking.
+These are patients with systemic diseases, issues of aging, multiple medications, cognitive and physical disabilities, and many other special needs related circumstances.
 We hope to increase access to oral healthcare for these patients through the recognition that every practice has patients with special needs.
-Our goal is to improve our abilities to evaluate, manage, and include these patients in various professional practice settings.
+Our goal is to improve our abilities to evaluate, manage, and include these patients in various professional practice settings, as well as to increase oral healthcare professional students confidence and knowledge in providing care for this community.

 CONTACT